 For skin health

-Hormonal skin changes during pregnancy can be frustrating, but several pregnancy-safe ingredients may help.
+Hormonal skin changes during pregnancy can be frustrating, but these pregnancy-safe ingredients may help.

-• Azelaic acid is one of the better-studied options for managing acne and pigmentation.
+- Azelaic acid is a good alternative for managing acne and pigmentation.

 Always check any skincare product with your midwife or dermatologist before use.